guilhermedacsilva/Roll20-Tormenta20/README.md

 # Roll20 T20
- Google chrome extension for Roll20 Tormenta20 Jogo do Ano
+ Google Chrome and Firefox extension for Roll20 Tormenta20 Jogo do Ano